For the second half of our week in Jordan, we headed north to Petra and the Dead Sea. (Haven’t read part 1 yet? You can find it here)

 We also went for a hike in Mujib Nature Reserve which I would highly recommend.
 The scenery is breathtaking, and you are being kept cool by the river you are walking/swimming through.

-Here you go, seven days of Jordanian adventures, with the right amount of down time for good measure.
-We headed back to the gloomy London October weather the head full of sunshine and feeling a little like Indiana Jones…
+Here you go, seven days of Jordanian adventures, with the right amount of downtime for good measure.
+We headed back to the gloomy London October weather, the head full of sunshine and feeling a little like Indiana Jones…

-Part 1 of our trip is here.
+Part 1 of our week in Jordan is here.